 Salary negotiation doesn’t have to be intimidating.
-Fearless Salary Negotiation is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don’t have time for a deep dive?
+Our complete salary negotiation guide is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don’t have time for a deep dive?

-Here is a short summary of five salary negotiation tactics that everyone can use to negotiate starting salary.
-I’ll just share each tactic and a quick description so you can use these tactics right away if you need them.
+Here is a short summary of five salary negotiation tips to negotiate your starting salary.
+I’ll just share each tip and a quick description so you can use these tips right away if you need them.

 1. Don’t disclose your current or expected salary

 You’ll often be asked for your current or expected salary early in the job interview process.
 This is a salary negotiation tactic disguised as an interview question.